CyberFlameGO/svnpython/Doc/library/csv.rst

       ...     print ', '.join(row)
       Spam, Spam, Spam, Spam, Spam, Baked Beans
       Spam, Lovely Spam, Wonderful Spam

-   .. versionchanged:: 2.5
-      The parser is now stricter with respect to multi-line quoted fields.
-Previously, if a line ended within a quoted field without a terminating newline character, a newline would be inserted into the returned field.
-This behavior caused problems when reading files which contained carriage return characters within fields.
-      The behavior was changed to return the field without inserting newlines.
-As a consequence, if newlines embedded within fields are important, the input should be split into lines in a manner which preserves the newline characters.

 .. function:: writer(csvfile[, dialect='excel'][, fmtparam])